qase-tms/qase-python/qase-pytest/docs/usage.md

 ### Ignoring Parameters

-To exclude specific parameters from Qase reports.
-Only `param1` and `param2` will be reported.
+There are two ways to exclude specific parameters from Qase reports:

+#### Using parametrize_ignore

+To exclude parameters from a specific parametrize decorator:

 ```python
 from qase.pytest import qase